neelimamukiri/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 - Allows container id (uuid) specification for the network interface you create
 - Provides Container Create/Delete events
 - Provides access to network namespace to the driver to plumb networking
-- No separate IPAM Driver: Container Create returns the IAPM information along with other data
+- No separate IPAM Driver: Container Create returns the IPAM information along with other data
 - Used by Kubernetes and thus supported by various Kubernetes network plugins, including Contiv

 Using Contiv with CNI/Kubernetes can be found [here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin).